hpcc-systems/terraform-azurerm-hpcc/README.md

 <br />

 ### Storage
 This block deploys the HPCC persistent volumes.
-This block is optional.
+This block is required.

  Name | Description | Type | Default | Valid Options | Required |
 |------|-------------|------|---------|--------------|:-----:|